a11smiles/WellArchitected-OpenHack/guides/challenges/ch3/README.md

 # Guide: Planning for failure
 ## Success Criteria
 * A process for alerting and notifications should be documented.
 There is not necessarily a specific format that the team should use.
 However, it is imperative that the team has a documented approach that identifies events, their criticality and business impact, responsibilities, and remediation actions, including who should be notified and the pertinent information that should be provided to them.
+* Alerts should also include monitoring for system thresholds (e.g. memory, CPU, disk IOPS, etc.).
 * You will need to run the enclosed script against the workload to ensure that an appropriate alert is successfully generated.

     **NOTE:** The included chaos script is not truly _random_.
 Instead, it will demote a specified resource.
 Given that the environment shouldn't have changed too much and only another region has been added, the script should work as expected.
 As a coach, you will need to be aware of the names of the resources in your team's subscription.
 A name will need to be supplied to the script so that it can be referenced successfully.